OLIVIA MADAY

 BIO

 Olivia Maday is a filmmaker and multidisciplinary artist working in video, sound, and installation.
-Maday holds a Master of Fine Arts degree from the School of the Museum of Fine Arts at Tufts University and a Bachelor of Fine Arts degree from the Savannah College of Art and Design.
+She holds a Master of Fine Arts degree from the School of the Museum of Fine Arts at Tufts University and a Bachelor of Fine Arts degree from the Savannah College of Art and Design.
 Maday's work challenges the historic objectification of the female body, subverting gendered power dynamics and celebrating women's bodies as sites of empowerment, resistance, and pleasure.
 By employing the dichotomy between seduction and repulsion, she dismantles traditional narratives surrounding femininity and sexuality.
-Through on-screen performance, Maday asserts her own subjectivity in the film and media landscape, highlighting the dynamic nature inherent in women.
+Through on-screen performance, she asserts her own subjectivity in the film and media landscape, highlighting the dynamic nature inherent in women.